wvella/OAuth2/README.md

 ## Motivation

-This GIT repo is my collection of notes which I have compiled as I have worked through the tutorials in this book.
-In my day job as an *Integration and API Specialist* we are currently designing our new AuthZ and AuthN patterns around the **OAuth2** and **OpenID** specification.
+This GIT repo is my collection of notes as I have worked through the tutorials in this book.
+In my day job as an *Integration and API Specialist* we are currently designing our new AuthZ and AuthN patterns around the **OAuth2** and **OpenID** specification and this book has been instrumental in learning the OAuth2 spec.